orbeon/orbeon-forms-doc/configuration/properties/form-runner-detail-page.md

 [SINCE Orbeon Forms 2016.2]

-The following properties, where you replace `BUTTON` by a specific button name, control whether a particular button is visible or disabled:
+The following properties, where you replace `BUTTON` by a specific button name, control whether a particular button is visible (button visibility) or disabled (or "readonly"):

 ```xml
 oxf.fr.detail.button.BUTTON.visible.*.*